zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    it.
 When no such request exists, returns Management::Request::null_req.

-   :reqid: the ID of the request state to retrieve.
+   :param reqid: the ID of the request state to retrieve.

 .. zeek:id:: Management::Request::to_string